nakfoury/goggle/README.md

 The primary backend library to know is [Gin](https://github.com/gin-gonic/gin).

+After making changes to the REST API code, run `make gen-tsclient` to regenerate the Typescript client and models.

 #### Client

 The client is written in [Svelte](https://svelte.dev/), which is a component-based Javascript